 And this works because the hangers are all slim and therefore easy to group items together.

-You can grab similar space-saving shirt hangers here.
+These are similar ones on Amazon and they’re super popular.
+You can check out similar space-saving shirt hangers here.

 Storage Boxes and Baskets